lexnederbragt/MBV3070-H19/5_biopython.md

 In this case, we have two words in our string, the genus name and the species name.
 We will only use the species name.

-Q: In a string with two words, what do you use to get at only the last word?
+Question: In a string with two words, what do you use to get at only the last word?

 We are now going to create a new id for each entry.
 This can be done by doing this: